NeoGeographyToolkit/StereoPipeline/docs/tools/mapproject.rst

     same as the input type.

 --nearest-neighbor
-    Use nearest neighbor interpolation instead of bicubic interpolation.
+    Use nearest neighbor interpolation instead of bicubic interpolation. *This is not recommended, as can result in artifacts.*

 --mo <string>
     Write metadata to the output file.
 Provide as a string in quotes